touyou/TodoAppCollectionView/README.md

 # TodoAppCollectionView Sample

-Sample todo app for updates of WWDC20
+Sample todo app with WWDC20 updates

 - use CollectionView with list style (< iOS 14)
 - use DiffableDataSource with CoreData (< iOS 13)